Improving Patient-centered Care for Diabetes in Bangladesh Through "Dynamic Integration" of Vision Care on the Supply Side

 The main questions it aims to answer are:

-2. What is the cost-effectiveness, measured as total intervention cost per additional participant complying with the suggested exam, to improve diabetic care.
+2. What is the cost-effectiveness of the intervention, measured as total intervention cost per additional participant reaching the WHO target?

 Researchers will compare participant adherence with international guidelines when DR results are provided by a PIS without specific care recommendations to when the PIS provides DR results with specific care recommendations for DM management.